What is the Game of Loteria?

 What makes this fact fascinating is that Frida wrote this phrase even though she suffered a tram accident when young, for which she underwent more than 20 surgeries.
 This incident marked her life with tremendous pain and suffering.
 Unquestionably, this phrase was the echo of Frida’s spirit during her last days and at the same time a brave affirmation of love for life, despite so much grief.

-Bertha Cuéllar Aguilar made an interpretation of this painting by Frida Kahlo, which she named as “La Sandia” or “The Watermelon”.
-In this work, Bertha wrote the words “Viva México, Lotería”, since for her this painting, and the 32 others that are part of her interpretation of the Game of Lotería are a cultural journey throughout Mexico.
+Bertha Cuéllar Aguilar made an interpretation of this painting, which she named “La Sandia” or “The Watermelon”.
+In this work, Bertha wrote the words “Viva México, Lotería”, since for her, this painting, and the 32 others that are part of her interpretation of the Game of Lotería, are a cultural journey throughout Mexico.

-Below you will find their explanations … Enjoy the journey!
+Below you will find explanations of each… Enjoy the journey!

-Alebrijes are sculptures of imaginary beings that fuse different physiological elements characteristic of insects, mammals, birds, and reptiles.
-These surreal creations are made of cardboard and paper, which are held together in a wire structure, and painted with vibrant colors and distinctive patterns.
+Alebrijes sculptures of imaginary beings that fuse different physiological elements characteristic of insects, mammals, birds, and reptiles.
+These very imaginative, surrealist creations are made of cardboard and paper, which are held together by a wire structure, and painted with very vibrant colors and distinctive patterns.

-There are many versions of the origin of the alebrijes.
-However, one of them asserts that in the 1950’s, it was the Mexican painter José Gómez Rosas, who organized and decorated the Masked Balls of The Academy of San Carlos, who commissioned Pedro Linares to make a series of imaginary creatures to decorate those celebrations.
+There are many versions of the origins of the alebrijes.
+However, one of the most credible asserts that in the 1950’s, it was the Mexican painter José Gómez Rosas, who organized and decorated the Masked Balls of The Academy of San Carlos, who commissioned Pedro Linares to make a series of imaginary creatures to decorate the parties.

 After the Masquerade Balls stopped being celebrated in the 60’s, Pedro Linares dedicated himself for more than forty years to molding alebrijes.
-In 1990, at the age of 84, Maestro Pedro Linares received the National Award for Science and Arts in the category of Popular Arts and Traditions.
+Subsequently, in 1990, at the age of 84, Maestro Pedro Linares received the National Award for Science and Arts in the category of Popular Arts and Traditions.

-In Metepec, about 60 km from Mexico City, one of the most famous pieces of pottery in Mexico is made: The Tree of Life.
-These clay figures are part of an artisan tradition that is made with techniques that date back to pre-Hispanic times.
+Metepec, about 60 km from Mexico City, is the birthplace of one of the oldest artistic interpretations in Mexico: Arboles de la Vida or Trees of Life.
+These clay figures are part of an artisan tradition that dates back to pre-Hispanic times.

-Present in most of the world’s mythologies, The Trees of Life are full of symbolism.
-Originally these clay sculptures represented the biblical scene of creation and the Garden of Eden.
+Present in most of the world’s mythologies, Trees of Life are full of symbolism.
+Originally, these clay sculptures represented the biblical scene of the Garden of Eden.
 However, over the years, Los Árboles de la Vida have distanced themselves from only including religious themes to be decorated with numerous decorative elements such as flowers, suns, fruits, human figures, and even skeletons.

 It is worth mentioning that every year the Municipality of Metepec organizes “The National Pottery and Ceramics Contest: Tree of Life” to celebrate this tradition and consequently promote its dissemination.
-However, the high demand for these trees has led to the importation of fakes from China.
-Without a doubt, this fact directly threatens the modus vivendi of Metepec artisans and the continuity of this beautiful tradition.
-Given this unfortunate situation, El Árbol de la Vida was registered as an original trademark of Metepec.
+However, the high demand for these trees has led to the importation of fakes made in China.
+Without a doubt, this fact directly threatens the modus vivendi of Metepec artisans and the continuity of this tradition.
+Nevertheless, given this unfortunate situation, El Árbol de la Vida was registered as an original trademark of Metepec.

-If you buy an Arbol de la Vida, please make sure that it was made in Metepec and no place else!
+If you buy an Arbol de la Vida, please make sure that it was made in Metepec!

 Los Tenangos

-Among all the textile traditions of Mexico, the richest in cultural and ethnic identity is probably the tenangos of the State of Hidalgo.
-These textile pieces, also known as Otomi embroideries, are made in the Sierra Otomi mountains, three hours from Mexico City.
+Among all the decorative textile traditions of Mexico, the richest as to cultural and ethnic identity is probably Tenangos of the State of Hidalgo.

 Interestingly, these beautiful fabrics tell of the daily life and events of the Otomi communities.
-In other words, the tenangos give life to daily scenes not only of flora and fauna but also recount religious events, festivals, and carnivals.
-One must not forget that in not-too-distant times illiteracy was very common in the Otomi communities and for that reason, tenangos became not only a way of expression but also one of preserving traditions.
-In fact, the word tenango comes from Nahuatl and means in the place of the walls, which suggests that these embroideries are representations of ancient cave paintings.
+In other words, the tenangos not only give life to daily scenes of flora, fauna but also recount religious events, festivals, and carnivals.
+To understand tenangos, it is important to outline that in not-too-distant times, illiteracy was very common among the Otomi, and for that reason, tenangos became not only a mean of expression but also a way to preserve traditions.

-To recognize the greatness and skill of these extraordinary artisan pieces, one can find tenangos on display in prestigious institutions such as the National Museum of Anthropology and History in Mexico City.
 Currently, these embroideries are used to decorate all kinds of products such as bags, pillows, bedspreads, and dresses.
-Also, Otomi tenangos have become one of the most recognized Mexican textiles worldwide, and one can find these patterns in garments made by the most prestigious European haute couture designers.
+Also, Otomi tenangos have become one of the most recognized Mexican textiles worldwide, and one can find these patterns in garments made by the most prestigious European fashion designers.

 The Virgin of Guadalupe and the US-Mexico Border

 One of the most fervent devotions of Catholicism worldwide is the one that the Mexican people feel for their patron saint, the Virgin of Guadalupe.
-However, veneration for the virgin is not only practiced on Mexican soil.
-This custom has crossed the northern border along with Mexican migrants crossing to the United States.
+However, veneration for the virgin is not only practiced on Mexican soil, this custom has traversed the northern border, along with Mexican migrants crossing to the United States.

-Unfortunately, many Mexicans decide to cross the border for purely economic reasons.
-As they begin their journey, these migrants ask the Virgin of Guadalupe that they do find work at the other side of the border and that one day they can be reunited with their families in Mexico.
-In fact, outside the migrant house in the border cities of Nogales, Tecate and Reynosa there are images of the Virgin of Guadalupe.
-Very clearly, these images serve to provide a moment of reflection for migrants before crossing the border in search of a future that is not only uncertain but also dangerous.
+Unfortunate as it is, many Mexicans decide to cross the border for purely economic or, much more recently, escaping from drug violence and rampant corruption.
+As they begin their journey, these migrants ask the Virgin of Guadalupe, not only to help them find work on the other side of the border but also that one day they can be reunited with their families back in Mexico.
+In fact, outside the migrant house in the border cities of Nogales, Tecate, and Reynosa, there are images of the Virgin of Guadalupe.
+Very clearly, these portraits provide an opportunity for introspection for migrants before crossing the border in search of a very uncertain future.

-Faced with the drama of the migratory phenomenon between Mexico and the United States, one must not forget that the message of the Virgin of Guadalupe is one of fraternity, reconciliation and justice, universal values of all peoples.
-Even more, one must always keep in mind that the borders are made by men and that the virgin loves all human beings equally, regardless of her nationality or race.
+Faced with the drama of the migratory phenomenon between Mexico and the United States, one must not forget that the message of the Virgin of Guadalupe is one of fraternity, reconciliation, and justice, universal values of all peoples.
+We must always remember that borders are made by men and that the Virgin unconditionally loves all human beings equally, regardless of their nationality or race.

 Typical Dresses from the State of Tabasco

-Most likely, Mexico is one of the richest nations in cultural manifestations.
-This can be explained by the fact that the different states of the Mexican Republic have particular identity traits, such as art, food, dance, music, and clothing.
+Mexico is one of the richest nations as far as culture and traditions .
+This can be explained by the fact that different states of the Mexican Republic have their very unique identity traits, such as art, food, dance, music, and clothing.

-Among the most colorful traditional outfits in Mexico are the typical women’s costumes from the state of Tabasco.
-These beautiful garments have won national contests for typical regional clothing, and have become elements of the cultural identity of that coastal state.
-Women from Tabasco proudly wear these garments in galas and public events such as religious ceremonies, popular festivals, and fairs.
+Among the most colorful traditional outfits in Mexico are the women’s dresses from the state of Tabasco.
+These beautiful garments have won numerous national contests for typical regional clothing.
+Women from Tabasco proudly wear these garments in events such as religious ceremonies, galas, festivals, dances, and fairs.

-Made in very light fabrics, given the warm climate of Tabasco.
-These dresses are traditionally composed of white, oval-necked, shoulder-length blouses, which have tulip motifs on a dark background.
-Likewise, the women who wear these garments carry a shawl on their backs and arms together with a flower in their ear.
+Made in very light fabrics, given the warm climate of Tabasco, these dresses are traditionally composed of white, oval-necked, shoulder-length blouses, which have tulip motifs on a dark background.
+Likewise, the women who wear these garments carry a shawl on their backs and arms together with a decorative flower in their ear.

 One of the most recognized cultural icons of Mexico worldwide is unquestionably the popular piñata.
-However, piñatas are not endemic to Mexico, the piñata was born in China.
-The Chinese used piñatas as part of the end-of-the-year celebrations, and they were in the shape of a cow or ox.
-Also, instead of breaking the piñata, as it is done in Mexico, Chinese people burn it in order to give luck in the coming year.
-It was Marco Polo who brought piñatas from China to Italy, and it was in Italy that they were baptized with the name “pignatta”.
+However, piñatas are not endemic to Mexico, the piñata was born in China, it was Marco Polo who brought piñatas from China to Italy, and it was in Italy that they were baptized with the name “pignatta”.
 Afterward, they were taken to Spain, and from there to Mexico in the 17th century.

-The Mexican piñata as we know it today is made using a clay pot to which 7 spikes are attached, and it is painted using very vibrant colors.
-Furthermore, piñatas are filled with sweets and fruit and hung from a rope.
+The Mexican piñata, as we know it today, is made using a clay pot to which 7 spikes are attached.
+According to popular custom, piñatas are filled with candy and fruit and then hung from a rope.
 The participant in charge of breaking the piñata is blindfolded and rotated 33 times on its own axis to make him dizzy.
 Once disoriented, the challenge is for him to break the piñata with a wooden stick.

-The piñata, like so many other Mexican traditions, is a mix of indigenous and Spanish customs.
-Curiously, it is said that the Mayan people played a game that consisted of breaking a clay pot full of cocoa while hanging from a rope.
-For their part, the Aztecs carried clay pots with treasures, which they adorned with feathers and broke during the celebrations for the God Huitzilopochtli.
-However, after the arrival of the Spanish, these indigenous customs were adapted by the Catholic friars as a method of evangelization.
-The piñata, its shapes, colors, and practice are all full of very peculiar symbolism.
-For example, the piñata’s spikes represent the 7 deadly sins and the stick with which it is hit implies the force with which evil is defeated.
+Very interestingly, the piñata’s shapes, colors, and practices are all full of catholic symbolism, and was during the colonial period by spanish priest to promote evangelization.
+For example, the piñata’s spikes represent the 7 deadly sins and the stick with which one hits it implies the force by which evil is defeated.
 Additionally, the fact of being blindfolded denotes an act of blind faith in God.
-The 33 turns represent the number of years that Jesus Christ was on earth, and the disorientation caused by the turns is the confusion of the soul in a world full of sins.
-The bright colors with which the piñatas are decorated symbolize the temptations of the devil.
-Finally, the sweets represent the riches poured out from the kingdom of heaven, which are the reward for defeating evil or in this case, breaking the piñata.
+The 33 turns represent the number of years that Jesus Christ was on earth, and the disorientation caused by the turns implies the confusion of the soul in a world full of sins.
+Additionally, the bright colors with which the piñatas are decorated symbolize the temptations of the devil, and lastly the sweets represent the riches poured out from the kingdom of heaven, reward for defeating evil, or in this case, breaking the piñata.

 El Mariachi

-What Mexican hasn’t sung, with the help of a shot of tequila or two, to the tune of a mariachi?
-The mariachi is one of the most festive, picturesque, and recognized cultural expressions of Mexico in the world.
-The presence of a mariachi is customary in all kinds of public celebrations such as weddings, birthdays or serenades.
-However, the word mariachi comes neither from Spanish nor from Nahuatl but from the French language.
-During the French intervention in Mexico in the 19th century, French soldiers began to refer to the music played at Mexican weddings as mariachi, which is a mutation of the word “mariage” which means wedding in French.
+What Mexican hasn’t sung, after taking a shot of tequila or two, to the tune of a mariachi?
+The presence of a mariachi is almost mandatory in all kinds of celebrations, such as weddings or birthdays.
+However, the word mariachi doesn’t derive from the Spanish languaje but from French.
+It is said that during the French invasion of Mexico the 19th century, gallic soldiers began to refer to the music played at Mexican weddings as mariachi, which is a mutation of the word “mariage”, which means wedding in French.

-The first musical groups that preceded the mariachi date back to the colonial period and come from Cocula in the state of Jalisco.
-It is said that when Spanish priests arrived to evangelize the inhabitants of this region, the priests realized how easy it was for the locals to reproduce melodies.
-From there, they decided to merge the shells and clay flutes used by the indigenous people with European instruments such as violins and guitars.
-Likewise, the priests promoted the use of music to evangelize, since they encouraged the indigenous inhabitants to use their music as a vehicle to express their devotion to the Virgin Mary.
+Like many other Mexican traditions, the Mariachi is a fusion of indigenous and Spanish customs.
+In fact, musical groups that preceded the mariachis come from Cocula in the state of Jalisco, and date back to the precolonial times.
+It is said that when Spanish priests, along with the conquistadors, arrived in Colula, they realized how easy it was for the locals to reproduce melodies.
+Brilliantly, they decided to merge the shells and clay flutes used by the indigenous people with European instruments such as violins and guitars.
+Furthermore, the priests promoted the use of music to evangelize by encouraging the indigenous people to play music as a vehicle to express their devotion to the Virgin Mary.

-Today Mariachi has an international reach and in places as far away as Korea or South Africa one can find mariachis in local languages.
-Furthermore, in 2011 UNESCO unanimously voted for the mariachi as an intangible cultural heritage of humanity.
+Today, Mariachis have international reach, and in places as far away as Japan and South Africa, oddly enough, one can find mariachis in local languages.
+Furthermore, in 2011, UNESCO unanimously voted for the mariachi to be recognized as an intangible cultural heritage of humanity.

-The Portraits of Frida Kahlo and his Relationship with Diego Rivera
+Frida Kahlo’s Portraits of and her Relationship with Diego Rivera

-Frida Kahlo is unquestionably an icon of popular culture and the Mexican artist with the most international recognition.
+Frida Kahlo is unquestionably the Mexican artist with the most international recognition.
 Among her most famous works are her self-portraits, which tell a very tragic personal story.
 Amidst these is an oil painting entitled “Thorns and Hummingbird”, made in 1940.
 Probably one of the most recurring elements in Frida’s work, which is also found in this painting, are thorns.
-Art historians who have analyzed this painting have concluded that the thorns represent the stormy relationship she had with her also famous husband and artist Diego Rivera.
-It should be mentioned that Frida painted this piece just after her divorce from Diego, knowing that he had an extramarital relationship with a friend of hers.
+Art historians have concluded that Frida’s thorns represent the very stormy relationship she had with her also famous husband and artist Diego Rivera.
+It should be mentioned that Frida painted this piece just after her divorce from Diego, knowing that Diego had been unfaithful with numerous women, including Cristina Kahlo, yes Frida’s sister.

-Without a doubt, Frida Kahlo and Diego Rivera have been one of the most controversial and atypical couples in art history.
-They were together 25 years and married (and divorced) twice.
-Unquestionably, their relationship was plagued by unions, disunion, suffering, and betrayal.
+Without a doubt, Frida Kahlo and Diego Rivera are one of the most controversial, scandalous, and atypical couples in art history.
+They were together for 25 years and married, and divorced, twice.
+Unquestionably, their relationship was plagued by unions, disunions, suffering, and betrayal.
 “I have had two serious accidents in my life, the first was when a tram ran over me, and the other was Diego” (Frida Kahlo).

-In any craft market in Mexico, one can find a wide variety of handmade toys, including ball bearings, rattles, marbles, yo-yos, and of course… spinning tops or “trompos”.
-In short, spinning tops are not endemic to Mexico, since its history is as old as mankind.
-Cavemen learned to live together and consequently play together, and hence they also spun any object they could for entertainment.
-Ancient civilizations of Rome, Greece, China, and Japan have had ties to this toy, and the earliest records of spinning tops date back to 4,000 B.C.
-In fact, the oldest spinning top in the world is in the British Museum.
-Originally, this game or pastime had been linked to the ever-present obsession of human beings with fortune-telling and the movement of the stars.
-In any case, today the spinning tops are simply a game or pastime of skill and nothing more.
+In any bazar in Mexico, one can find a wide variety of handmade toys, including baleros, matracas, yo-yos, loterias, and of course… trompos.
+However, tropos, or spinning tops, are not endemic to Mexico, since their history is as old as mankind.
+Cavemen learned to live together and consequently play together, and hence they also spun any object they could to amuse themselves.
+In fact, the earliest records of spinning tops or trompos date back to 4,000 B.C.!

-Mexican spinning tops or trompos are made of guava or mesquite wood and are distinguished by their horizontal stripes.
-It is worth mentioning that every year “The Popular Toy Contest” is held at the Museum of the Mexican Popular Toy in the City of San Miguel de Allende Guanajuato.
-This competition serves both to distinguish the best handmade creations of these toys and to promote their use.
+Mexican trompos are made of guava or mesquite wood and can be distinguished by their colorful horizontal stripes.
+It is worth mentioning that every year, “The Popular Toy Contest” is held at the Museum of the Mexican Popular Toys in the City of San Miguel de Allende.
+This competition serves to distinguish the best handmade creations and promote the use of handmade toys in contrast to their plastic factory-made counterparts.

 Chihuahua Dog

-Possibly one of the most famous dog breeds in the world, which is commonly linked with entertainment celebrities, is the beloved Chihuahua.
-This observant and protective dog, with big eyes is originally from Mexico, and it is considered one of the oldest dog breeds in the world.
-Although there are several hypotheses about the origin of this breed, the most common assumption is that they are descendants of the techichi, the companion dog of the Toltecs.
-However, it is appropriate to mention that engravings and sculptures of this type of dog have also been found in ruins of the Mayan and Aztec civilizations.
+Possibly one of the most famous and endearing dog breeds in the world is the beloved Chihuahua.
+This observant and protective dog, with big eyes is originally from Mexico, and it is considered to be one of the oldest dog breeds in the world.
+Although there are several hypotheses about the origin of this breed, the most common assumption is that they are descendants of the techichi, the companion dog of the Toltecs, a pre-Columbian culture that ruled the present-day state of Hidalgo.
+However, it is appropriate to mention that engravings and sculptures of this type of dog have also been found in the ruins of both Mayan and Aztec civilizations.

-The Chihuahua became popular in the 19th century when American visitors to the border state of Chihuahua acquired it and named it Chihuahua, in reference to the place where they found it.
+The Chihuahua became popular in the 19th century when American visitors to the border state of Chihuahua acquired them and named them precisely Chihuahua.
 Also in the 19th century, this breed achieved intercontinental recognition when Carlota, wife of Maximilian of Habsburg, Emperor of Mexico, introduced it to Europe.

 Talavera from The State of Puebla

-One of the most significant artisan creations of Mexico is undoubtedly the Talavera Poblana, from the State of Puebla, hence its name.
-The Talavera is a very fine and decorative pottery that is distinguished by its stylized patterns, its characteristic metallic cobalt blue and its slightly milky white.
-These artisan creations combine utility and beauty, since we can find all kinds of items made of talavera, such as plates, jugs, pots, vases, and tiles, among many others.
+One of the richest and most recognized artisan creations of Mexico is undoubtedly Talavera, from the State of Puebla.
+Talavera distinguished itself by its patterns and the use of metallic cobalt blue and slightly milky white.
+These artisan creations combine utility and beauty, since we can find all kinds of items made of talavera, such as plates, jugs, pots, vases, and tiles.

-The Talavera Poblana is a product of different artisan trends originating from various regions of the world.
-One of the particularities that distinguishes the talavera is the glazed ceramic which originated in imperial China.
-Thereafter Muslims learned this craft technique from the Chinese and introduced it to the Iberian Peninsula in the 15th century.
-In fact, the name “Talavera” comes from the town of Talavera de la Reina in Toledo, Spain.
-During the Spanish colonization of Mexico, pottery masters from that Spanish town settled in Puebla, since this region had a wide availability of materials necessary for pottery production.
-Consequently, Puebla became the most important center of pottery production in Colonial Mexico.
+Talavera is a process that combines different artisan trends originating from various regions of the world.
+For example, the use of glazed ceramic, characteristic of Talavera, actually comes from imperial China.
+It is believed that Muslims copied this craft from the Chinese and introduced it to the Iberian Peninsula in the 15th century.
+In reality, the term “Talavera” comes from the town of Talavera de la Reina in Toledo, Spain.
+During the Spanish colonization of Mexico, pottery masters from that Spanish town settled in Puebla, because that region had a wide availability of materials necessary for pottery production.
+Those techniques were thereafter taught to local indigenous and thus Puebla became the most important center of pottery production in Colonial Mexico.

 Tin Hearts, Little Miracles

-One of the oldest trades in transmitting and a symbol of the Catholic devotion of the Mexican people are the brass hearts or Milagritos (little miracles).
-These small sculptures are representations of the sacred heart and are commonly made in conjunction with crowns, daggers, thorns, or fire.
-Milagritos are made using a sheet of brass, which is struck lightly with a chisel, thus creating its relief.
-Finally, these hearts are painted or covered with gold leaf.
+One oldest symbols of the Catholic devotion of the Mexican people are the brass hearts known as Milagritos or little miracles.
+These small tin figurines are representations of the sacred heart and are commonly made in conjunction with crowns, daggers, thorns, or fire.
+Milagritos are made of tinplates, which are struck very delicately with a chisel, thus creating its relief, and finally painted or covered with gold leaf.

 The name milagrito comes from the fact that these hearts are used to ask for a miracle and thus ensure that it is fulfilled.
 Likewise, they are also used as a symbol of gratitude after their prayers have been heard, in other words, that the miracle has been granted.
-Milagritos dates back to the times of the conquest when they were made of gold and precious stones.
-It is curious to mention that there are records where the Spanish conquistador of Mexico, Hernán Cortés, thanked The Virgin for having survived a scorpion bite using a milagrito.
+Milagritos dates back to the times of the conquest, when they were made of gold and precious stones.
+It is curious to mention that there are records where the Spanish conquistador of Mexico, Hernán Cortés, thanked the Virgin Mary for having survived a scorpion sting using a milagrito.

 Emiliano Zapata

-Emiliano Zapata Salazar, also known as “El Caudillo del Sur” or “Southern Warlord” was one of the most important military leaders of the Mexican Revolution (1910-1917).
-With his characteristic charro suit and large straw sombrero, Zapata is considered a national hero and the most significant symbol of the Mexican revolutionary resistance.
-A man of deep convictions and righteous impulses, “El Caudillo del Sur” dedicated his body and soul to defending the lands, waters, forests, and natural resources of indigenous peoples.
+Emiliano Zapata Salazar, also known as “El Caudillo del Sur” or “Southern Warlord,” was one of the most important military leaders of the Mexican Revolution (1910-1917).
+With his characteristic charro suit and large straw sombrero, Zapata was a man of deep convictions and righteous impulses, and is considered not only a national hero but also the most significant symbol of the Mexican Revolution.

-Zapata witnessed the poverty generated by the economic policies of the administration of President Porfirio Díaz (1876-1911), which were characterized by the excessive exploitation of raw materials and mass food production.
-With the motto of “order and progress” the economic strategies of President Díaz led to the creation of large agricultural estates which robbed the lands from native Mexican Indians.
-Consequently, Emilano Zapatata took it upon himself to fight for the rights of the indigenous peoples over their territories during the Revolution.
+Zapata witnessed firsthand the poverty generated by the economic policies of the administration of President Porfirio Díaz (1876-1911), characterized by the excessive exploitation of the poor for farming purposes.
+With the motto of “order and progress” the economic strategies of President Díaz led to the creation of large agricultural estates, owned by the elites, who exploited native indians for food production.
+Consequently, Emilano Zapatata took it upon himself to fight for the rights of the indigenous peoples over what he considered their land.
 The final result was that at the end of the conflict, Zapata signed “El Plan de Ayala” and its agrarian reform project, which can be summed up in one sentence ….
 “The land belongs to those who work it”.
-Words remain relevant today in Mexican political discourse.
+Words that today remain relevant in Mexican political discourse.

 Lucha Libre

-Wrestling is a very precise mix between classic tragedy, circus, Olympic sport, comedy and theater.
-Considered like any social phenomenon, which is only surpassed in popularity by soccer, Mexican wrestling has a very defined style, thanks to its showy acrobatics, and a very particular folklore.
-The two most distinctive factors that differentiated Mexican wrestling from that of other countries were its imaginative masks and the legendary Lucha Libre films.
+Lucha Libre is a very precise mix between tragedy, circus, olympic sport, comedy, and theater.
+Considered in Mexico as a social phenomenon, which is only surpassed in popularity by soccer, Mexican Lucha Libre has a very defined style, thanks to its showy acrobatics, and a very distinct folklore.
+However, the two factors that differentiate Lucha Libre from wrestling practiced in other countries are its imaginative masks and the Lucha Libre films from the mid 20th Century.

 Sugar Skulls

-Macabre enough, the sugar skulls are related to the human sacrifices practiced by the Mesoamerican peoples before the arrival of the conquistadors.
-It was usual for the indigenous people to include the skulls of people sacrificed in different rituals and thus honor the gods.
-Clearly, after the conquest and subsequent evangelization, these rituals were prohibited, since these practices went against the Catholic religion.
-In this way, this practice was adapted to please the indigenous people and human skulls were replaced by candy skulls.
+Macabre enough, sugar skulls are related to human sacrifices practiced by the Aztecs before the arrival of the conquistadors, since it was usual for the Aztecs to include the skulls of people sacrificed in different rituals to honor their gods.
+Thankfully and not surprisingly, after the conquest and subsequent evangelization, the use of human skulls in rituals was prohibited, and to please the indigenous, these were replaced by symbolic candy skulls.

 Mexico, One of the Most Diverse Countries in the World